Maharava/Jovian_Cards/docs/confederate.md

 ### UNCOMMON UNITS (5 Cards)

-#### Sinope (The Seducer) - Uncommon
+#### Sinope - Uncommon
-- **Cost:** 2 | **Stats:** 1/4 | **Subtype:** Biological
+- Cost: 2 | Stats: 1/4 | Subtype: Biological
-- **Ability:** OnPlay: Disarm 2 (Random Enemy) - Set target's ATK to 0 for 2 turns
+- Ability: OnPlay: Disarm 2 (Random Enemy) - Set target's ATK to 0 for 2 turns
-- **Lore:** The Evil Twin of Praxi, Sinope has cat ears and no tail as well.
-Just as teasing and playful, that's where the similarity ends with her otherwise-twin—Sinope is a manipulator.
-One of the youngest Jovians, she uses her looks and charm to get close to powerful men, then either drains them of their funds or screws them over another way.
-She has a bounty in a dozen settlements, but always escapes.
-Similar to Praxi, Sinope has an uncanny ability to read people.
+- Lore: Praxi's "evil twin," Sinope used her charm as a weapon from a young age.
+She is a manipulator who knows exactly which buttons to press to get what she wants.
+She has refined her art, draining the bank accounts of powerful men before they even realize they've been played, her ability to read people making her a dangerous ghost in high-end clubs.
+With a bounty in a dozen settlements, Sinope is a legend of the underground who knows where every body is buried—she put some there herself.
-- **Asset:** sinope
+- Asset: sinope
-- **Cosmetic Variants:** sinope_alt1 (tier2), sinope_alt2 (tier3)
+- Cosmetic Variants: sinope_alt1 (tier2), sinope_alt2 (tier3)

 #### EMPTY

-#### Callisto (The Gang Queen) - Uncommon
+#### Callisto - Uncommon
-- **Cost:** 3 | **Stats:** 1/2 | **Subtype:** Biological
+- Cost: 3 | Stats: 1/2 | Subtype: Biological
-- **Ability:** OnPlay: Summon a 1/1 Thug token
+- Ability: OnPlay: Summon a 1/1 Thug token
-- **Lore:** Always a troublesome Jovian, she took to the streets, and is now a gang leader.
-A skilled brawler, nobody knows what, exactly, her Jovian abilities are, though Elara suspects she has a mild psychic persuasion effect with men.
-Callisto runs one of the largest crime rings on Enceladus, tolerated by the Confederacy only because she made a deal with Europa to keep Corp-backed crime out of the Confederacy's third largest city.
-So far she's stuck to her deal.
-Sneering and stand-offish, she has a soft spot for Praxi, Io, Carpo and Sinope.
+- Lore: Always the troublesome one, she took to the streets of Encephalus when the family couldn't hold her, a skilled brawler who learned the hard way that life is a fight.
+Now a gang leader, she manages one of the largest crime rings in the Outer System, keeping the corporate-backed syndicates out, but only for a price.
+As the Gang Queen of the moon sectors, she sneers at the law but protects her own with a hidden soft spot, a stand-offish ruler who keeps her sisters close.
-- **Asset:** callisto
+- Asset: callisto
-- **Cosmetic Variants:** callisto_alt1 (tier2), callisto_alt2 (tier3)
+- Cosmetic Variants: callisto_alt1 (tier2), callisto_alt2 (tier3)

 #### EMPTY